A Year-Round Guide to Franklin and Nantahala

 Guys’ Weekend

 Want to get even farther off the beaten path?
-Take a ferry to Cape Lookout National Seashore, where you can get up close and personal with Cape Lookout Lighthouse — aptly called our Diamond Lady for its bold pattern.
+Take a ferry to Cape Lookout National Seashore, where you can get up close and personal with the Cape Lookout Lighthouse — aptly called our Diamond Lady for its bold pattern.

 No trip is complete without a visit to Crystal Coast Brewing, centrally located in Atlantic Beach, just a few blocks from the ocean.
-Try a pint of their own Crystal Coast IPA, a brew that captures “that special feeling when you see the coat crest upon the horizon,” while you kick back in their taproom or huge game space (yes, they even have video games) out back.
+Try a pint of their own Crystal Coast IPA, a brew that captures “that special feeling when you see the coast crest upon the horizon,” while you kick back in their taproom or huge game space (yes, they even have video games) out back.

 Family Fun

-In addition to daily events guaranteed to delight all ages, the aquarium offers special, seasonal experiences, like Santa by the Sea on Dec.
-11, where children can meet the guy in the big red suit and join the “whispered wishes among the fishes.”
-Kids in second through sixth grade can attend special holiday camps on Dec.
-28-30 and Jan, 17, where they’re invited behind the scenes at the aquarium to experience hands-on learning fun.
+In addition to daily events guaranteed to delight all ages, the aquarium offers special, seasonal experiences, like Santa by the Sea on December 9, where children can meet the guy in the big red suit and join the “whispered wishes among the fishes.”

 Time for one last seafood dinner?
 Head on over to the Crab Shack, a Salter Path institution that’s been around since 1976.
 Grilled, fried, steamed, or broiled; this is as fresh as it gets.
 It’s a locals’ favorite, and they don’t take reservations.
 So get there early, grab a drink, and relax on their back dock that overlooks the Bogue Sound.

-This story was published on Nov 30, 2021
+This story was published on Oct 31, 2023

 Robin Sutton Anders